 Just say you’re sorry.
 You might even add what you’re sorry for (eg, overreacting, saying hurtful things, deliberately stirring up problems in your relationship that you know deep down aren’t really an issue, etc) – and explain the effects of premenstrual syndrome on your body.

 Frankel has another great tip for preventing PMS from causing relationship problems: Hold off on major relationship decisions and discussions until your period comes and goes – and you feel normal again.
 Avoid making decisions about your relationship or life when you’re dealing with premenstrual symptoms or period pain.
-It’s too easy to forget that your moods, hormones, and emotions are exaggerated!
+It’s too easy to forget that your moods, hormones, and emotions aren’t quite normal, and that you may not actually be stuck in an unhealthy relationship.
 You risk saying or doing something that not only causes relationship problems, but that you regret for the rest of your life.

 8. Tune in to the relationship problems “caused” by PMS